 The sight caused her to make a u-turn.
-Cintia Salazar Juarez, a taxi driver by trade from Merlo, in the outskirts of the vibrant city of Buenos Aires was walking down a street some years ago as she and her young daughter passed a dog with her pups living in a box next to the railroad tracks.
+Cintia Salazar Juarez, a single mother livingin the outskirts of the vibrant city of Buenos Aires, was walking down a street some years ago as she and her young daughter passed a dog with her pups living in a box next to the railroad tracks.
 When one of the pups approached them, Cintia’s daughter picked him up and the mama dog came out to defend her pup.
-Knowing the mama dog and her family would likely be hit by a train, Cintia made the decision to turn back and pick up the mama dog, and the pups and take them home.
-That one-eighty became a decisive turning point in the life path of Cintia Salazar and in turn, in the lives of thousands of injured, mistreated, lost and abandoned dogs in Argentina.
+Cintia considered moving on and took some steps away forward but, knowing the mama dog and her family would likely be hit by a train, Cintia turned back.
+The decision to pick up the mama dog, and the pups and take them home is the one-eighty that became a the turning point in the life path of Cintia Salazar and in the lives of thousands of injured, mistreated, lost and abandoned dogs in Argentina.

 You would have to be a tough cookie to face the heart breaking suffering of so many dogs day in and day out.
 Many pictures from the Zoobreviventes Facebook page are downright gruesome.
 Photos show dogs as Cintia finds them soon after being hit by a train or a car.
 Many have lost limbs and are bloodied.
 To view the pictures is awful but to be a first responder for these creatures, to find them in these horrible states and to have the internal drive to pick up more and more is just mind-blowing.

 This rescue had been hit by a car and was left with two broken femurs.